-Take part in simple pretend play, using an object to represent something else even though they are not similar.
+WALT take part in simple pretend play, using an object to represent something else even though they are not similar.

-Begin to develop complex stories using small world equipment like animal sets, dolls and dolls houses, etc. Make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.
+WALT begin to develop complex stories using small world equipment like animal sets, dolls and dolls houses, etc.

-Explore different materials freely, to develop their ideas about how to use them and what to make.
+WALT make imaginative and complex 'small worlds' with blocks and construction kits, such as a city with different buildings and a park.

-Develop their own ideas and then decide which materials to use to express them.
+WALT explore different materials freely, to develop our ideas about how to use them and what to make.
+WALT develop our own ideas and then decide which materials to use to express them.

-Join different materials and explore different textures.
-Create closed shapes with continuous lines, and begin to use these shapes to represent objects.
+WALT join different materials and explore different textures.

-Draw with increasing complexity and detail, such as representing a face with a circle and including details.
-Use drawing to represent ideas like movement or loud noises
+WALT create closed shapes with continuous lines, and begin to use these shapes to represent objects.
+WALT draw with increasing complexity and detail, such as representing a face with a circle and including details.
+WALT use drawing to represent ideas like movement or

-Understanding of the World
+Understanding of the Wor

-Use all their senses in hands-on exploration of natural materials.
+WALT use all our senses in hands-on exploration of natural materials.

-Continue developing positive attitudes about the differences between people.
+WALT continue developing positive attitudes about the differences between people.

-Know that there are different countries in the world and talk about the differences they have experienced or seen in photos.
+WALT know that there are different countries in the world and talk about the differences they have experienced or seen in photos.